 Welcome to Amuseum Naturalis!

 Discover the animals that live in St. Martin and nowhere else in the world, and the traditional building techniques that give local homes their unique charm.
 Take a botanic walk to learn how native trees have adapted to life on St. Martin, and enjoy three beautiful viewpoints.
 Find out how African and Amerindian heritage comes together in Caribbean farming and bush medicine traditions.
-Stop by the microtheater to check out short documentary films and oral histories.

 Schedule a Group Visit!

 We are trying to figure out how to safely offer group visits.
 If you are interested, use this form to let us know.

 - Migratory Bird Festival November 7, 2020 at 9:00 am – 12:00 pm